stagas/chaos/README.md

 Delete a hkey field (this deletes only a field, to delete the hkey itself, use `db.del(hkey)`).

 ### db.hgetall(hkey, function(err, field_value_object) {})
-Get all field value pairs from an hkey (returns an object with fields as keys and their values).
+Get all field value pairs from a hkey (returns an object with fields as keys and their values).

 ### db.hkeys(hkey, function(err, fields_array) {})
-Get all field names from an hkey.
+Get all field names from a hkey.
 Returns an unsorted array with the field names.

 ### db.hvals(hkey, function(err, values_array) {})
-Get all field values from an hkey.
+Get all field values from a hkey.
 Returns an unsorted array with the field values.

 ## Future